 Secret weapon: Israel warns Iran by admitting to long-denied Syria strike

-“Netanyahu really seems out of touch at the moment,” he said.
+The select few pining for war with Iran are becoming increasingly desperate, writer and journalist Afshin Rattansi told RT.“Netanyahu really seems out of touch at the moment,” he said.
 “Even Mitt Romney, Obama’s fellow contender for the presidential race, has not been as strong as this ridiculous comment from the Israelis.”

 Katerina Azarova, RT